PigPaste/HomelabProject/Phase1/hardware.md

 And then go to B2, so it prefers the NVMe drive.

 Now everything is set up on the SSD and you can turn off your Raspberry Pi, remove the Micro SD card, and then turn the Pi back on to make sure the boot order was correctly configured and that it'll bring you back to the OS.
+Now you can start installing the applications!